richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/navigation/v1/navigation/README.md

 * Automatically handles redirect targets defined on pages

 ### Use Object
-The Navigation component uses the `com.adobe.cq.wcm.core.components.sandbox.models.Navigation` Sling model as its Use-object.
+The Navigation component uses the `com.adobe.cq.wcm.core.components.models.Navigation` Sling model as its Use-object.

 ### Component Policy Configuration Properties
 The following configuration properties are used: